SaurabBUTS/ISDM-Group-1-Tut-07/SCRUM.md

 <div style="text-align: justify">
 The Product Backlog is commonly the collection of all user stories.
 However, a considerable amount of implementations of Scrum in practice also uses this tool to register basic task statements not written from a user perspective (unlike a user story) as well.
 This tool should be though as a board for the whole team to keep track of the functionalities that got implemented and functionalities waiting to be implemented.
 Traditionally, The Product Owner shapes and manages The Product Backlog with the help of The Scrum Master (more on these roles later).
 According to Schwaber & Sutherland (2017), a Product Backlog is never complete.
 It gets updated and edited continuously throughout the product life-cycle as new feedback from stakeholders arrive.
 This idea of constant improvement of The Product Backlog makes it one of the central features of the Scrum by introducing a starkly Agile element into the picture.
 </p>
-The group had a Product Backlog that only includes User Stories and a seperate Github Issues page where user independent tasks were listed.
-The Backlog configured in such way was particularly useful when having an idea for what the final product will look like after all the functionalities are complete thus seeing the big picture.
+The group had a Product Backlog that only included User Stories and a seperate Github Issues page where user independent tasks were listed.
+The Backlog configured in such way was particularly useful for having an idea of what the final product will look like after all the functionalities are complete thus seeing the big picture.
 They were also useful for Sprint Planning purposes where the group estimated an average time of implementation for each user story thus estimating an average time of completion for each Sprint.
 Hence, Product Backlog was an important tool for time management as well.
 </div>

 A sample image for The Product Backlog and Issues can be viewed below: